 Children observe the people around them behaving in various ways.
-This is illustrated during the famous bobo doll experiment (Bandura, 1961).
+This is illustrated during the famous Bobo doll experiment (Bandura, 1961).

-They may do this regardless of whether the behavior is ‘gender appropriate’ or not but there are a number of processes that make it more likely that a child will reproduce the behavior that its society deems appropriate for its sex.
+They may do this regardless of whether the behavior is ‘gender appropriate’ or not, but there are a number of processes that make it more likely that a child will reproduce the behavior that society deems appropriate for its gender.

 Second, the people around the child will respond to the behavior it imitates with either reinforcement or punishment.
 If a child imitates a model’s behavior and the consequences are rewarding, the child is likely to continue performing the behavior.

 Reinforcement can be external or internal and can be positive or negative.
 If a child wants approval from parents or peers, this approval is an external reinforcement, but feeling happy about being approved of is an internal reinforcement.
-A child will behave in a way which it believes will earn approval because it desires approval.
+A child will behave in a way that it believes will earn approval because it desires approval.

 Positive (or negative) reinforcement will have little impact if the reinforcement offered externally does not match with an individual’s needs.
 Reinforcement can be positive or negative, but the important factor is that it will usually lead to a change in a person’s behavior.

 Third, the child will also take into account what happens to other people when deciding whether or not to copy someone’s actions.
 A person learns by observing the consequences of another person’s (i.e., models) behavior, e.g., a younger sister observing an older sister being rewarded for a particular behavior is more likely to repeat that behavior herself.
 This is known as vicarious reinforcement.

 This relates to an attachment to specific models that possess qualities seen as rewarding.
 Children will have a number of models with whom they identify.
 These may be people in their immediate world, such as parents or older siblings, or they could be fantasy characters or people in the media.
 The motivation to identify with a particular model is that they have a quality that the individual would like to possess.